ALL YOU NEED TO KNOW ABOUT THE DAVIDSON CENTER IN JERUSALEM

 HOW TO GET TO THE DAVIDSON CENTER IN JERUSALEM?

 Access to the Davidson Center is from the Garbage Gate(Dung Gate), next to the entrance to the Western Wall complex.

 Public transportation - Bus lines 1 and 3 leave from the Central Bus Station in Jerusalem and drive to the Western Wall.
-Also, on holidays and vacations, shuttles departing from the first train station complex to this area.
+Also, on holidays and vacations, shuttles depart from the first train station complex to this area.

-The best and interesting way to get to the complex is through the Herodian Drainage Canal, from the City of David and exit at the Davidson Center.
+The best and interesting way to get to the complex is through the Herodian Drainage Canal, from the City of David, and exit at the Davidson Center.
 However, this route is recommended for visitors with a private tour guide in Jerusalem and is not accessible to those who have difficulty walking.
 In this option, you have to pay for entry to both places in the City of David box office. you can also rent an audio guide with headphones but this option is less recommended.

 DAVIDSON CENTER OPENING HOURS AND ENTRANCE PRICES

 The place is closed on Saturdays and holidays.

 You may also be interested in: